ezsystems/repository-forms/doc/specifications/drafts/content_edit.md

 ### How repository forms does it for content types
-To provide edition of ContentTypes, `\EzSystems\PlatformUIBundle\Controller\ContentTypeController::updateContentTypeAction` will attempt to load a draft for the cotnent, and create one if there isn't.
+To provide edition of ContentTypes, `\EzSystems\PlatformUIBundle\Controller\ContentTypeController::updateContentTypeAction` will attempt to load a draft for the content, and create one if there is none.
 But this only works because ContentTypes have a unique draft mechanism.
 Content drafts have a different approach, where versions _belong_ to a user and a user may have several drafts of the same content at a given time.